HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 Painless Sporadic, or Silent Thyroiditis

 This painless condition is very similar to postpartum thyroiditis, except it can occur in both men and women and at any age.
 About 20% of people with silent thyroiditis may develop chronic hypothyroidism.
 Treatment considerations are the same as for postpartum subacute thyroiditis.
+Some medications may cause this type of thyroiditis.

 Painful, or Granulomatous Thyroiditis